raincatcher-beta/raincatcher-demo-mobile/README.md

 # FeedHenry RainCatcher Mobile [![Build Status](https://travis-ci.org/feedhenry-raincatcher/raincatcher-demo-mobile.png)](https://travis-ci.org/feedhenry-raincatcher/raincatcher-demo-mobile)

+> *Note:* This repository is no longer used.
+All active development was moved to new [raincatcher-core](https://github.com/feedhenry-raincatcher/raincatcher-core) repository.

 This is a reference/demo implementation of the Mobile Client application of a WFM project.

 This repository should be used in conjunction with these following repos :